 Cultural Arts Center at Eastgate

-In cooperation with the DC Housing Authority, A&R Development, The Henson Company and community leadership, CulturalDC developed a business plan for a new cultural arts center for the Eastgate Gardens HOPE VI project site along Benning Road, SE in Ward 7.
-CulturalDC worked with the development team to design the programmatic framework, plus plan for the construction and operation of a new cultural arts facility that provides space, infrastructure and support for artists and cultural organizations in the Ward 7 community.
+In corporation with the DC Housing Authority, A&R Development, The Henson Development Company, and Community Leadership, CulturalDC developed a business plan for a new cultural arts center for the Eastgate Gardens HOPE VI Project site along Benning Road, SE in Ward 7.
+In 2006 CulturalDC worked with the development team to design the programmatic framework, plus plan and construct a new cultural arts facility that provides space, infrastructure, and support for artists and cultural organizations in the Ward 7 community.

-CulturalDC built out and manages Flashpoint, DC’s first arts incubator.
+CulturalDC built and manages Flashpoint – DC’s first arts incubator.
 A collaborative laboratory, Flashpoint provides strategic business support and affordable space for up to eight arts organizations.
-This stylish, downtown venue showcases new and experimental work by visual and performing artists.
-CulturalDC presents the Mead Theatre Lab and Gallery programs that competitively select proposals from independent producers, curators and artists.
-Program participants receive mentorship by leading area curators, staff support and free access to space.
+This stylish downtown venue showcases new and experimental work by visual and performing artists.
+CulturalDC presents the Mead Theatre Lab and Gallery programs that competitively select proposals from independent producers, curators, and artists.
+Program participants receive mentorship by leading area curators, staff support, and free access to space.
 The result is a dynamic season of exhibits and productions enriching the local contemporary art scene.

 For more information, contact Samantha May at 202.315.1307.